Concussion Treatment

 Why Concussion Treatment?

-During the first 4 weeks after a concussion - Treatment can significantly reduce the risk of ongoing symptoms, and reduce the time someone is medically cleared to return to sport/work.
+During the first 4 weeks after a concussion to help return to function or sport sooner and with less risk - Treatment can significantly reduce the risk of ongoing symptoms, and reduce the time someone is medically cleared to return to sport/work.
 Concussion clinics using up to date protocols have shown that the risk for chronic concussions decreases from 30-40% without treatment to 5% with treatment.

-If symptoms are lasting after 4 weeks - Treatment is used to find and rehabilitate the source of ongoing concussion symptoms.
+If symptoms are lasting after 4 weeks - Sometimes a concussion does not heal well on its own.
+Treatment is used to find and rehabilitate the source of ongoing concussion symptoms.
 The four areas of treatment are vision therapy, vestibular rehabilitation therapy, heart-rate specific aerobic exercise, and neck therapy.
 These treatments reduce concussion related symptoms, as well as improve daily function and quality of life.

 How does Concussion Treatment work?